Chameleon-Vision/chameleon-docs/docs/source/overview/advantages.rst

 | Chameleon Vision can be run on almost any linux and windows computers
 | So if you want extreme performance for advanced PNP you can buy an expensive computer
-| Or if you want a buget setup you can get a Raspberry pi with a PS eye cam for under 50$
+| Or if you want a budget setup you can get a Raspberry pi with a PS eye cam for under 50$
 | See :ref:`supported hardware<supported-hardware>` for configuration options

 Easy